KMaskell/Battle/README.md

   - URL Path Parameters
   - Splat Parameters

-* use POST-redirect lop to avoid rendering views directly from a POST request
+* Use POST-redirect lop to avoid rendering views directly from a POST request
+* Use test helpers to DRY up your code!